elasticio/elasticio.github.io/_developer-guide/building-nodejs-component.md

 ## Logo

-The file called **logo.png** should be present in the component.
-We include a generic logo which your are welcome to replace.
-If the logo is not included a replacement will gets added from our system as a placeholder. **We suggest you add a descriptive logo for your component.**
+If you have a logo for the component, you can place the file called logo.png in the root directory of the component.
+Typically the logo of the API vendor gets used as component logo.
+If you did not provide any logo, the component will show a generic logo for your component.

 Here are the requirements for the logo file:

-*   Do not change the name logo.png (PNG format)
+*   The name must be `logo.png` (PNG format).
+Do not change it.
-*   The logo should have 64 x 64 pixels dimension
+*   The logo should have at least 128 x 128 pixels in dimension.

 ## component.json

-In **component.json** we practically describe the main blocks of your component.
-This configuration file should include the title of your component along with the description and the method of credential verification if any.

-It should also include the information and dependencies of a trigger(s) and action(s) that your component has.
+The file **component.json** is the component descriptor which must be located in the root directory of the component.
+This descriptor is interpreted by the platform to gather all the required information to be presented to the user in the platform UI.
+For example, you can define simple things like component's title in the component descriptor but also the component's authentication mechanism.
+The descriptor is the only place to list the functionality provided by the component, the so called `triggers` and `actions`.

 **Please note that your `component.json` file should have/describe at least one trigger or action.**